-- The Commission looks at the services states provide on average and identifies the factors outside a state's control such that the state needs to spend more (or less) to provide the average level of services.
+- 49 The Commission looks at the services states provide on average and identifies the factors outside a state's control such that the state needs to spend more (or less) to provide the average level of services.
 The Commission does not assess what states require to meet unmet demand for services.
 As such, Queensland's comment that specialised community mental health services do not capture the unmet need for community mental health services is not relevant to the decision on whether to adopt the Australian Institute of Health and Welfare data to measure average service levels.
-What is relevant is if gaps or inconsistencies in the data mean that these are not representative of service use by location and socio-demographic characteristics. - As regards Tasmania's reference to recent analysis of community mental health data, the dataset being critiqued by the Independent Health and Aged Care Pricing Authority's Technical Advisory Committee is not the one that the Commission proposes to use.
+What is relevant is if gaps or inconsistencies in the data mean that these are not representative of service use by location and socio-demographic characteristics. - 50 As regards Tasmania's reference to recent analysis of community mental health data, the dataset being critiqued by the Independent Health and Aged Care Pricing Authority's Technical Advisory Committee is not the one that the Commission proposes to use.
 The Independent Health and Aged Care Pricing Authority's data on community mental health care include information on episodes of patients receiving mental health care that are associated with Australian public hospital services.
-Community mental health is currently block funded although some specialised community mental health care services are transitioning from a block funding to an activity-based funding model.3 The Independent Health and Aged Care Pricing Authority's dataset may eventually be fit for purpose for the Commission to use in
+Community mental health is currently block funded although some specialised community mental health care services are transitioning from a block funding to an activity-based funding model.3 The Independent Health and Aged Care Pricing Authority's dataset may eventually be fit for purpose for the Commission to use in the health assessment, but additional time is required to improve the quality and quantity of activity and cost data.

-Independent Health and Aged Care Pricing Authority, Pricing Framework for Australian Public Hospital Services 2023-24, Pricing framework 2023-24, Independent Health and Aged Care Pricing Authority, 2022, accessed 14 June 2024, p.19.
+3 Independent Health and Aged Care Pricing Authority, Pricing Framework for Australian Public Hospital Services 2023-24, Pricing framework 2023-24, Independent Health and Aged Care Pricing Authority, 2022, accessed 14 June 2024, p.19.